When does entanglement through gravity imply gravitons?: No spacelike influences, No duality between gravitons and Newtonian field

 where $\rho_0= \rho_{\textsc{af}}\rho_{\textsc{b}}$ is the total initial state of field (F), A and B (assuming that B is initially uncorrelated with A and the field).
 This implies (a), the amount of coherence encoded in A's state after she begins the recombination process at $t_r$, does not depend on whether B has interacted with the field or not.

-Regarding point (b), we can assume that A's total interaction with the field can be decomposed with respect to a spatial hypersurface that passes through her interaction region and separates the recombination process from the rest, namely $U_{\tc{a}}= U_{rec}U_{split}$.
-Given that B is in a path superposition while spacelike separated from A's recombination process, this implies that
+Regarding point (b), we can assume that A's total interaction with the field can be decomposed with respect to a spatial hypersurface that passes through her interaction region and separates the recombination process (rec) from what comes before (split), namely $U_{\tc{a}}= U_{\text{rec}}U_{\text{split}}$.\footnote{A proof that this holds in a similar setup to ours (quantum-controlled linear interactions between a scalar field and probes that have no internal dynamics) is given in \cite{simmons2026factorisation}.} Given that B is in a path superposition while spacelike separated from A's recombination process, this implies that

 Then, B's correlations with A through the field can only depend on the part of A's splitting process (that intersects B's causal past) and not by radiation that she will emit during the recombination process.
 A more detailed derivation of this argument can be found in Appendix \ref{appendix: reduced states}.

-Now, in order to invoke some kind of `spacelike influence' playing a role in the thought experiment---at least one of the above assumptions, must be lifted: for instance, by introducing an action-a-distance.
-Indeed, the duality claimed in \cite{2022danielsonGravitationallyMediatedEntanglement} is between Newtonian potentials---not retarded potentials---and `spacelike gravitons'.
-But, this shifts the discussion away from the relativistic context of the thought experiment; it is not meaningful to consider at the same time a Newtonian action \emph{and} spacelike separation.
+If spacelike influences were to play any role in the experiment, at least one of the above assumptions, must be lifted: for instance, by introducing an action-a-distance.